NgandalaLopes/Module-19/README.md

 The URL of the GitHub repository is https://github.com/NgandalaLopes/Module-19.git and the repository name is Module-19.

-🚀The application has been deployed to Heroku and the URL of the deployed application is:-
+The application has been deployed to Heroku and the URL of the deployed 🚀 application is:- https://ng-text-editor.herokuapp.com/